HewlettPackard/Docker-SimpliVity/ops/README.md

 # Provisioning the operations environment

 This section describes in detail how to provision the environment described previously in the architecture section.
-The figure below shows the high level steps this guide will take.
+This section describes in detail how to provision the environment described previously in the architecture section.
+The high level steps this guide will take are shown in Figure 3.

 ![Provisioning steps][provisioning]

 ## Verify Prerequisites

-You will need assemble the information required to assign values to each and every variable used by the playbooks before you start deployment.
+You must assemble the information required to assign values to each and every variable used by the playbooks, before you start deployment.
 The variables are fully documented in the following sections “Editing the group variables” and “Editing the vault”.
 A summary of the information required is presented in Table 3.

 **Table 3.** Summary of information required